School of Education and Social Policy

 • 42 course units are required for graduation.

 • Students are required to maintain a minimum GPA of 2.0 in all work presented for the degree.
 To qualify for teacher certification, students must earn a minimum grade of C+ in all professional core courses/foundational courses and maintain minimum GPAs of 2.5 overall and 3.0 in teaching subject–area.
 In order to maintain a 3.0 in their teaching subject area, students must earn a minimum grade of C in subject-area courses.
 Subject-area courses earning a grade of C- or below will require conversation with a student's academic advisor and may require retaking the course.
-Students in the human development in context, learning and organizational change, learning sciences, and social policy concentrations must earn a minimum grade of C– in all distribution requirements, core courses, and concentration courses.
+Students in the human development in context, learning and organizational change, learning sciences, and social policy concentrations must earn a minimum grade of C– in all foundational discipline requirements, core courses, and concentration courses.

 • Full-time students may elect to enroll in some Northwestern courses with the understanding that they will not receive a regular letter grade but the notation P (pass) or N (no credit).
 They may elect 1 unit per quarter under the P/N option, which may be used only toward elective requirements.